5 Steps Women Can Take To Boost Their Income

-It’s going to take more than a side hustle or selling pre-worn clothing and belongings on eCommerce marketplaces for women to boost their overall earnings.
+It’s going to take more than a side hustle or selling pre-worn clothing and belongings on e-commerce marketplaces for women to boost their overall earnings.
 GOBankingRates spoke with Pam Krueger, CEO and founder of Wealthramp, a fiduciary advisor matching platform, to learn about the six best steps women can take to boost their wealth.

-The annual gender wage gap is currently at $10,435, so now is not the time to wait for a raise or a new opportunity to come to you.
+Now is not the time to wait for a raise or a new opportunity to come to you.
 Krueger said to take the reins and be in a proactive mindset.

 If you’re seeking a raise, create a list of your outstanding accomplishments and their return on investment on the business.
 Gather credible salary data for your role and location as part of due diligence for negotiations.
 Consider other benefits that you may be able to take advantage of, like an education stipend, to better support your lifestyle.
 If you don’t see certain benefits offered that could act as a financial boost to you, put in a request or suggest it.

 Tap Into Valuable Work Benefits

 This includes your HSA, FSA and a full match on 401(k) if your company offers these benefits.

 “You may also want to consider working longer, deferring Social Security benefits, maxing out retirement accounts and using long-term care,” said Krueger.

 Don’t Overlook Your 401(k)

 Your 401(k) is here to help you invest smartly by using dollar-cost averaging, one of the most proven investment strategies.
 “When you systematically contribute from each paycheck to your 401(k) at work, you automatically buy shares of stock sometimes when stock prices are lower, and other times when prices are higher,” said Krueger.